Shoshan-anjo/Shoshan-anjo/README.md

 👋 Hello there!
 I'm **Shoshan-anjo**, a passionate and detail-oriented developer with a strong foundation in web technologies and software development.
 My journey in programming began with a curiosity about how things work behind the scenes, and it has since evolved into a deep passion for creating efficient, scalable solutions.

 ## 🔧 What I Do
 - 💻 **Front-End Development**: Building responsive, accessible interfaces with HTML, CSS, and JavaScript
-- ⚙️ **Back-End Exploration**: Expanding my skills in Python and C# for robust server-side solutions
+- ⚙️ **Back-End Exploration**: Developing robust server-side solutions using Python, C#, and Rust
 - 🏗️ **Full-Stack Understanding**: Working with frameworks like Laravel to bridge front-end and back-end systems
+- 🧩 **Databases & Tools**: Experienced with SQL Server and containerized environments using Docker
 - 🧪 **Continuous Learning**: Always experimenting with new technologies and best practices

 ## 🚀 My Development Philosophy
 ```